metalman3797/Cura-Dremel-Printer-Plugin/README.md

     ![Install Printer Files](/docs/install_printer_files.png)

-**Note:**  If the Dremel3D20 printer file plugin detects an older installation in the main Cura application directory, it will pop up warnings telling the user to remove the old files before it installs the new files.
+**Note:**  If the Dremel3D20 plugin detects an older installation in the main Cura application directory, it will pop up warnings telling the user to remove the old files before it installs the new files.
 Once the files have been removed the plugin will automatically install new files to the appropriate locations.

 ![Warn about old installs](/docs/old_install_warning.png)

 ---
 # Uninstallation
 To uninstall the Dremel printer files, open the Extensions menu->Dremel3D20 Printer Plugin and select "Uninstall Dremel3D20 printer".

 To delete the plugin itself navigate to the directory listed below and delete the Dremel3D20 folder.
   - Windows:  $USER/AppData/Roaming/cura/$CURA_VERSION/plugins
   - Linux:  $USER/.local/share/cura/$CURA_VERSION/plugins/
   - Mac:  $User/Library/Application\ Support/Cura/$CURA_VERSION/plugins